twitchtv/twirp/docs/spec_v7.md

 ## Differences with v5

-Twirp v5 implementations need to change the following behaviors to support v7:
+Note v6 was a draft and never released.
+Twirp implementations supporting the protocol spec v5 should update directly to support v7.

  * Twirp URLs in v5 could only have the "/twirp" prefix.
 In v7 they can have any arbitrary prefix or no prefix.
 See Go PR for reference: https://github.com/twitchtv/twirp/pull/264
  * Error responses with code `resource_exhausted` in v5 had the HTTP status `403`.
 In v7 they have status `429`.
 See Go PR for reference: https://github.com/twitchtv/twirp/pull/270